 - It can be tricky to control the heat at lower settings, so simmering your food is difficult.

-The next product on this list is another one that is capable of boiling food as well as simmering it.
+The next stove on this list is another one that is capable of boiling food as well as simmering it.
 It does have a rather large base, though, so it may be a better option on backpacking expeditions where you have a base camp that you stay at each night.
 However, the large frame makes it a very stable option that will be able to hold any pot with ease.

 One of the best features is that you have the ability to control the temperature.
 It burns most liquid fuels, including kerosene and diesel, and repairs and troubleshooting are simple to do with the MSR Dragonfly.